gymnasium/gym-theme-tutor-plugin/README.rst

 You will then have to enable the "gym" theme, as per the `Tutor documentation <https://docs.tutor.overhang.io/local.html#setting-a-new-theme>`__::

-    tutor local do settheme gym
+    tutor local do settheme gym-theme

 Configuration
 -------------